SandroMachado/premiumer/README.md

+#**Since the project is not under active development I made this fork and merged the two PR available in the original repository (that includes a lot of fixes) and made a release.**

 ![premiumer](http://i.imgur.com/lg5cEE3.png)

 If your Android app is showing ads, but you would like to offer an option to remove them with a single in-app purchase, `Premiumer` is here to help!